civican/legisinfo/44-1/bills/C-316/bill_text.md

 Whereas, in 1992, the Government of Canada cancelled the Court Challenges Program before restoring it in 1994 and then cancelling it and restoring it several times over the years;

-Whereas it is of utmost importance for Canadians to be able to bring before the courts test cases of national significance that aim to clarify and assert certain constitutional and quasi-constitutional official language rights and human rights, particularly such rights that are recognized and guaranteed by the `Canadian Charter of Rights and Freedoms`;
+Whereas it is of utmost importance **that it be possible** to bring before the courts test cases of national significance that aim to clarify and assert certain constitutional and quasi-constitutional official language rights and human rights, particularly such rights that are recognized and guaranteed by the `Canadian Charter of Rights and Freedoms`;

 And whereas Parliament recognizes the need to entrench into law an independently administered program to give a voice to those who might not have the ability to bring court challenges forward in order to clarify, expand and breathe life into constitutional equality, linguistic rights and human rights, particularly such rights that are recognized and guaranteed by the `Canadian Charter of Rights and Freedoms`, and to hold government to account;